 Brooklyn Half Race Strategy

-It’s good to know that the AirBnB Brooklyn Half is very similar to the NYC Half, but faster.
-You don’t have to run as many hills, there is literally no wind in the second part of the race and your last mile will be much faster, because there is no tunnel.
+It’s good to know that the Popular Brooklyn Half is very similar to the NYC Half, but faster.
+You don’t have to run as many hills, there is literally no wind in the second part of the race and your last mile will be much faster because you won’t have to finish in Central Park.

 Brooklyn Half Race Strategy: The second part